 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 University of Georgia is a wonderful option for individuals interested in a Public Relations & Advertising major.
-Public relations students from University of Georgia receive an earnings boost of around 10.0% above the average earnings of public relations & advertising graduates.
+Students who complete this degree state that they receive average early career earnings of public relations and mid-career earnings of $73,240.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 It's hard to beat Eastern Kentucky University if you wish to pursue Public Relations & Advertising as a major.
 Graduates of the Public Relations program make about $39,511 in their early career salary and $70,117 in their mid-career salary.
 Students who enjoy a more slow-paced life will appreciate Eastern Kentucky University's location in the small town of Richmond, Kentucky.